 “Well, no, it wasn’t wasted, if you had an important job.
 Someone told me you were a judge, is that right?”

 and they wanted to know if I would consider selling it.
-I was glad to finally be rid of it; it had been sitting empty for over ten years, so I told the agent they could have it for whatever they could afford.
-I couldn’t have been luckier they were the ones to stumble across it.”
+I was glad to finally be rid of it, the place had been sitting empty for over ten years, so I told the agent they could have it for whatever they could afford.
+I couldn’t have been luckier to have

 Phyllis smiled, “Why, what happened?”

 the sale I got a package in the mail with this journal in it.
-There was a note from the mother in the family.
-She had found the journal in one of my mother’s dresser drawers.
+There was a note from the mother, she had found the journal in one of my mother’s dresser drawers.
 She asked my forgiveness for reading it but said she couldn’t stop once she got started.